 Bridging Rural Homelessness and Well-being

-Bridging Rural Homelessness and Well-being: A Sustainable and Collaborative Regional Response is a three-year social innovation project that started in fall 2022.
-The overall goal of the project is to improve the well-being of rural residents experiencing or at risk of homelessness living in and around the rural communities of Nelson, Castlegar and Trail in the West Kootenay region.
-It is funded through the Social Sciences and Humanities Research Council of Canada and Mitacs, with cash and in-kind contributions from community partners.
+Bridging Rural Homelessness and Well-being: A Sustainable and Collaborative Regional Response was a multi-year social innovation project that started in fall 2022 and concluded in spring 2026.
+The overall goal of the project was to improve the well-being of rural residents experiencing or at risk of homelessness living in and around the rural communities of Nelson, Castlegar and Trail in the West Kootenay region.

 Resources